brndnmtthws/conky/doc/README.md

 not_ include headings within the `desc` fields, as it will mess up the man page output.
 In markdown, headings begin with `#`.

+The supported documentation fields are:

+* `name`: the name of the thing
+* `desc`: a markdown-formatted description of the thing
+* `args`: optional list of arguments
+* `default`: an optional default value, if applicable

 ## Updating docs

 The man page is based on [`man.md.j2`](man.md.j2) which is a Jinja2 template.